utnesp/R-manhattan.plot/README.md

 # R-manhattan.plot
-Create a manhattan plot using ggplot and ggplotly.
+Create a manhattan plot using edgeR, ggplot and ggplotly.

 ```R
 > counts[1:6,1:6]